 Global Plastics Treaty Now!

-We have a once-in-a-lifetime opportunity to call for a strong global plastics treaty that will keep oil and gas used to produce plastic in the ground and stop big polluters with their relentless plastic production.
-A strong plastics treaty will deliver a cleaner, safer planet for us and for future generations.
+We have a once-in-a-lifetime opportunity to call for a strong Global Plastics Treaty that will keep oil and gas used to produce plastic in the ground and stop big polluters with their relentless plastic production.

-This treaty could put us on the path to a plastic-free future, but we only have a year to make sure our governments deliver for people across the world and at home in Africa.
+This treaty could put us on the path to a plastic-free future, but we have to make sure our governments deliver for people across the world and at home in Africa.

 Tell governments to champion a strong Global Plastics Treaty during upcoming negotiations so that we can finally turn off the tap and end the age of plastic.